 Full OSUCCC members are usually aligned with only one OSUCCC research program.
 If the research efforts and funding of a member cross two programs, the director or his designate may allow alignment with more than one research program.
 Associate members may align with only one program.

-Members wanting to transfer between OSUCCC research programs must submit a detailed written request to the deputy director, who will consult with the appropriate program leaders and render a decision.
+Members wanting to transfer between OSUCCC research programs must submit a detailed written request to the deputy director.
+The deputy director will consult with the appropriate program leaders and render a decision.

-- All members have multiple opportunities to interact within and among each OSUCCC research program through events such as monthly program meetings, special seminars, PPG and SPORE Development groups, and the Annual Scientific Meeting.
+- All members will have multiple opportunities to interact within and among each OSUCCC research program through events such as monthly program meetings, special seminars, PPG and SPORE Development groups and at the Annual Scientific Meeting.

-- Biosketches on all members are maintained and reviewed by the OSUCCC Awards Committee.
-This committee helps target young and established investigators for potential cancer-relevant regional/national and international awards.
+- Biosketches on all members will be maintained and reviewed by the OSUCCC Awards Committee.
+This committee will help target young and established investigators for potential cancer-relevant regional/national and international awards.

-- All members have access to the OSUCCC Shared Resources and services that are underwritten by the Cancer Center Support Grant (CCSG).
+- All members have access to the shared resources and services of the OSUCCC underwritten by the Cancer Center Support Grant (CCSG).
 This includes preferential scheduling for all CCSG-sponsored shared resources.

 - All members are eligible to apply for research space.
-Full members are given priority in the assignment of laboratory space within the OSUCCC.
-Note: All grants/contracts for members in cancer center research space are managed through the OSUCCC Administrative Office.
+Full members will be given priority in the assignment of laboratory space within the OSUCCC.
+Note: All grants/contracts for members in cancer center research space will be managed through the OSUCCC Administrative Office.

-- All members are eligible to apply for internal OSUCCC funding opportunities, including Intramural Research Program (IRP) and Research Enhancement Assistance Program (REAP) awards.
+- All members are eligible to apply for internal OSUCCC funding opportunities, including intramural research and REAP award opportunities.

-- All members are placed on the e-mail distribution list that provides information about internal and external funding opportunities, special seminars and updates to other OSUCCC activities.
+- All members will be placed on the e-mail distribution list that provides information on internal and external funding opportunities, special seminars and updates to other OSUCCC activities.